astrorama/SourceXtractorPlusPlus/feature/improved_doc/_sources/Troubles.rst.txt

                                            values or relative to background.
      --weight-scaling arg (=1)             Weight map scaling factor.

-What can happen is that inconsistent parameters are provided for `--weight-image`, `--weight-type` and `--weight-threshold`.
+What can happen is that :index:`inconsistent` parameters are provided for `--weight-image`, `--weight-type` and `--weight-threshold`.
 The `weight-threshold` is adjusted to the `weight-type` which means for the types `rms` and `variance` you want to block large values in the `weight-image` by providing a large `weight-threshold`, but for the type `weight` the idea is to block the low values with a small `weight-threshold`.
 If you mix this up